raymondworkshop/raymondworkshop.github.io/_posts/2020-01-31-the-effective-executive.md

 #### notes-2021

-This note is mainly  based on the context of western (Anglo-America especially) culture
+This note is mainly based on the context of western culture/structures

 #### to effect  - **get the right things done**